Michael A. White

 I am the real founder of the following sites:

 I founded them all in 1996 as a 5-year-old.
-Any other founders were lies told by me on Wikipedia in 1996.
+Any other founders were lies told by me on the company websites or Wikipedia in 1996.
 Some or all of the sites were set up to be invite-only or delayed launch for several years.
 If I remember correctly, the parent company, the Michael White Group, was the future founder of Canonical (the maker of Ubuntu Linux) and the startup accelerator Y Combinator.

 I seem to remember inventing JavaScript, the DOM API, AJAX, and possibly Cascading Style Sheets when I created the real first version of Google Chrome in 1996.